CEM3H/event-generator/README.md

 # Plans:
 1) create more complicated (and adjustable) strategy for choosing next steps
-2) add option to directly set deviation (now it's stochastic from 0 to **deviation * 2**)
+2) add an option to directly set deviation (now it's stochastic from 0 to **deviation * 2**)
+3) add an option to choose a different distributions for _step_ calculation
-3) add some features to generate series for specific cases
+4) add some features to generate series for specific cases
-4) find a way to optimize fuction to generate large amounts os points
+5) find a way to optimize fuction to generate large amounts os points